FeddrickAquino/sse2rvv/README.md

 Due to the nature of RISC-V Vector registers having different `VLEN` depending on the architecture, for the purpose of this repository, we assume the system/simulator that uses this header file have `VLEN` of 128bits

+## Result

+From this repository, I have demonstrated that:

+- `sse2rvv` can be used on application that requires Intel's intrinsic to be run on RISC-V platform that supports vector instruction.
+- Running minimap2 on RISC-V platform that utilizes `sse2rvv` reduces the instruction count by 2.67 in comparison to traditional vector to loop conversion approach.

 ## Get Started

 To test it out, we would need to have: